Sabre are experts in Configure-to-Order implementations.

 - You can reduce quoting and order processing lead time substantially, and reduce errors

-- Dynamics NAV built in inventory control and purchasing control can really help streamline special order items and stock management
+- Dynamics 365 Business Central (Formerly Dynamics NAV) built in inventory control and purchasing control can really help streamline special order items and stock management

 - You can reduce manufacturing errors with better bills of materials